Techtonica/curriculum/web/js-dom-methods.md

 #### Activity 2 - JavaScript DOM method Example

-1. Using your Terminal, create a new directory inside your assignments directory and give it the name `js-dom-play`.
+1. Create a new directory inside your assignments directory and give it the name `js-dom-play`.

-2. Navigate to `js-dom-play`.
-Open the whole directory in VS Code using the Terminal shortcut you learned in the "Local Development with VS Code" lesson.

-3. Create a file called `index.html`.
-It should automatically appear in the left sidebar in VS Code as an editable file.
+1. Navigate into `js-dom-play`.
+Create a file called `index.html`.

-4. Read [this example code](/web/js-dom-methods-walkthrough/index.html) and talk through it with your pair partner.
-Once you understand what it does, copy it into `index.html` and save the file.
+1. Read [this example code](/web/js-dom-methods-walkthrough/index.html) and talk through it with your pair partner.
+Once you understand what it does, copy it into `index.html` using TextEdit or WordPad and save the file.

-5. Open `index.html` in a new Chrome tab.
+1. Open `index.html` in a new Chrome tab.
 What do you see?
 Is this what you expected, based on the code you read?

-6. Create a new directory called `static`.
+1. Create a new directory also inside `js-dom-play` called `static`.
 Navigate to `static`.
 Remember that all CSS and JS files go in this `static` folder.

-7. Create a new directory called `js-dom`.
-Navigate to `js-dom`.

-8. Create a file in the `js-dom` directory called `myScript.js`.
-It should automatically appear in the left sidebar in VS Code as an editable file.
+1. Create a file in the `static` directory called `script.js`.

-9. Read [this example code](/web/js-dom-methods-walkthrough/static/script.js) and talk through it with your pair partner.
-Once you understand what it does, copy it into `myScript.js` and save the file.
+1. Read [this example code](/web/js-dom-methods-walkthrough/static/script.js) and talk through it with your pair partner.
+Once you understand what it does, copy it into `script.js` and save the file.

-10. Refresh the Chrome tab that is currently rendering `index.html`.
+1. Refresh the Chrome tab that is currently rendering `index.html`.
 What happens?
 What do you see?
 What are you now able to do?

+> Text Editor Note:  'Rich text' is something that is often turned on by default in TextEdit or WordPad, but it does not play nicely with JS.
+One thing it does, for example, is turn _quotes_ into _curly quotes_.
+See if you can dig into settings and make sure it's set to 'plain text' instead, or the rich text may start causing problems.
+Make sure you re-save your files to use plain text too if you were able to change the setting.

 #### Activity 3 - Customize the JS DOM Method Example